Skip to main content

 def5678 Add new feature

+Snapshots appear at the top of the picker.
 Select a round to view only the changes since that review.
 The status bar updates to show which round you’re diffing against.
-Select Latest Changes or a specific commit to return to normal git-based diffing.
+Select Working Tree or a specific commit to return to normal git-based diffing.

 Snapshots only appear in the ref picker after you’ve submitted at least one review with Request Changes.
 If you haven’t submitted yet, you’ll only see commits.